Stacy517/azure-cicd-pipeline-flask/README.md

 Go to the app service, click settings > deployment center, then choose the source as GitHub, change the provider as "Building with Azure Pipelines".

 * Setup the Azure pipeline
-Choose the repository and branch you want to deploy.
+Go to  Azure DevOps portal, click Pipelines > New pipeline, then choose the GitHub as the source, then choose the repository and branch you want to deploy.
 Choose the exsiting Azure Pipeline YAML file.
 ![alt text](./screenshot/azure_pipeline.png)